Hear The

 Deacons:

-Cindy Blevins - Vice Chair
+Cindy Blevins

-Catherine Hammons
+Catherine Hammons - Secretary

 Frederick Hughes

-Tim Woodwoard
+Tim Woodward

 Located in historic Gettysburg, many of our members are active locally in some aspect concerning the historical Civil War battle that occurred here July 1 – 3, 1863.
 The building itself is included in the church and walking tours because of our participation in the compassionate ministries to the wounded combatants.
 We wish to continue that tradition of being a loving and serving body of Christ; to know Jesus and to make him known.